Anthony Daniels

-Daniels was the voice of Legolas in the Ralph Bakshi animated adaptation of The Lord of the Rings (1978).
+Prior to his involvement in the franchise, Daniels appeared in several theatrical productions including Rosencrantz and Guildenstern Are Dead.
+He was the voice of Legolas in the Ralph Bakshi animated adaptation of The Lord of the Rings (1978).
 He has appeared intermittently on British television in various dramas, including playing a pathologist in Prime Suspect starring Helen Mirren.
-Daniels is currently an adjunct professor at Carnegie Mellon University's Entertainment Technology Center.
+Daniels was an adjunct professor at Carnegie Mellon University's Entertainment Technology Center.